Opinion | The GOP’s position could get even worse

 Second, will Trump debate again on Oct.
 22?
 The debate commission is silent on whether such a debate will be remote but has pledged to put in controls to make the debate more orderly.
 Trump may not be up to standing for 90 minutes and/or may not want to be muted, so there is no guarantee he will show up.
 If he does, and struggles even more than he did in the first debate when he is not allowed to break the ground rules, there is no telling how much lower his poll numbers will go.

 Third, how will the stimulus and/or Supreme Court confirmation fight impact the elections?
 It is not clear that anything will move the needle on the presidential race.
 However, failure to deliver on the stimulus will be one more stake in the heart of the Republican Senate majority.
 Republicans seem to have overestimated any benefit they will get from Judge Amy Coney Barrett’s nomination and underestimated the aversion to confirming a justice this close to the presidential election.
-If the hearings do not go well for her or if the Judiciary Committee chairman gets riled up as he did in the hearings for now Justice Brett M. Kavanaugh, Sen. Lindsey O. Graham (R-S.C.), who is in a virtual tie with Democrat Jamie Harrison, may take a final, debilitating drop in the polls.
+If the hearings do not go well for her or if the Judiciary Committee chairman gets riled up as he did in the hearings for now Justice Brett M. Kavanaugh, Sen. Lindsey O. Graham (R-S.C.), who is in a virtual tie with Democrat Jaime Harrison, may take a final, debilitating drop in the polls.

 Read more: